dixon13/MissionTemplate/README.md

 REQUIREMENTS: Mods: @CBA_3;@Ace3;@task_force_radio

 ##Use
-To use insert all of these files into your mission and make modifications if you wish.
+This mission framework is built with CBA, ACE3, and Task Force Radio.
+To use this framework use the most recent versions of CBA, ACE3, and Task Force Radio.To use insert all of these files into your mission and make modifications if you wish.
 Please do not re-release this framework.
 Once all of the files are in your mission you are finished and the mission can be played.
 If you do not know what you are doing when editing, DO NOT EDIT because there is a chance you could break the framework.
 Enjoy!

 ##Features
-This mission framework is built with ACE3 and CBA, so to use this framework the most recent versions of ACE3 and CBA are required to run when playing with this framework.
-Keep in mind this framework is all still WIP.
+Ace3 modules and Settings
+Task Force module and Settings
+Named and grouped player units for everyone in the 71stSOG (need to be set to Playable) 3 Headless Clients Gamelogics (need to be set to Playable) R3F
+SQF to pass AI to headless clients

 ##Headless Clients